next-yolandadelahoz/yelp_challenge_ui/README.md

    * Check In: Business and check in info (hours).
    * Tip: Tip text, business, user, date and likes.

+## Application domain

+In this section, it is identified some relevant questions that the application should solve with the purpose of have a user-centered design that better fix the user requirements.

+*Business owners*
+*Need*: Improve the quality of their services → Offer better services.
+*Questions*:

+        1. Which is the average rating that users give to my business?
+        2. Is the number of hours that a business open affecting their ranking mark?
+        3. Is the location of my business affecting the ranking mark?
+        4. Is my business getting more users depending of the season of the year?
+        5. Is the number of services that my business offers affecting their ranking mark?
+        6. Predict when a business will be more busy.

+*Customers*
+*Need*: Look up the better business according to their preferences.
+*Questions*:

+       1. What are the top ranked (restaurants, shops...) in my location?
+       2. What of these business open today?
+       3. Get the top ranking business according to: age of the reviewers, type of business, open_hours and localization.

+In the challenge webpage it is also proposed some interesting questions related with some data science challenges and business needs, among which I’ve selected the following questions to be considered:

+      1. How much of a business success is really just location, location, location?
+      2. Are there more reviews for sports bars on major game days and if so, could you predict that?
+      3. How much influence does my social circle have on my business choices and my ratings?
+      4. What cuisines are Yelpers raving about in these different countries?
+      5. In which countries are Yelpers sticklers for service quality?

+The questions (with the associated underlying variables) that I will develop corresponds to the most common needs of two targeted users: business owners and customers.

 ## Application design

 As the design of this application is focused to answer the questions proposed before; first it is defined a list of the specific functional requirements that the application should fulfil.
 This list is corresponds to the data and task abstractions and the different visualization methods and interaction levels.

-![Alt text] (https://lh5.googleusercontent.com/rML-OlpdoI6ZeUgMnfnYyFkYs7sEv2Kh5YnkH2AyTpIjHQB0WrudxJDmDathTPC79d5VLWtnx31E7AV0lfekWq6wdeWoTxLNXb7tQbr8CfazBI1kyMIQwvE1mgbCb52wqQ "General Design")

-                                                Figure 1.
-General design

-The Figure 1. shows a sample screen of the general design of the shiny application.
-Here it can be seen four main parts:
+The application design is based in the following four main parts:

-      Interactive map: It is the main layout of the application.
+      * Interactive map: It is the main layout of the application.
-      Business explorer: On the right site, it is an absolute panel that gives the user different exploration options.
+      * Business explorer: On the right site, it is an absolute panel that gives the user different exploration options.
-      Graph summary: On the lower left side, that shows the different chart options (Bar chart, scatter plot and chart summary).
+      * Graph summary: On the lower left side, that shows the different chart options (Bar chart, scatter plot and chart summary).
-      Data explorer: It can be accessed through the top navigation bar and shows a table with more detailed information.
+      * Data explorer: It can be accessed through the top navigation bar and shows a table with more detailed information.

 ##### Components description